lekoala/silverstripe-debugbar/docs/en/troubleshooting.md

 If you have added jQuery in your requirements (filename must be jquery.js or jquery.min.js), the DebugBar will not load its own jQuery version.
-You can also set the following configuration flag to false to prevent the DebugBar to include its own jQuery.
+You can also set the following configuration flag to false to prevent the DebugBar from including its own jQuery.

 ```yaml
 DebugBar:
   include_jquery: false
 ```

-If you are including jQuery yourself, it is expected to you include it in Page::init().
+If you are including jQuery yourself, it is expected you include it in `Page::init()`.
 Below is an example of how to the jQuery which ships with the framework:

 ```php